joycesim/joycesim.github.io/GroupVision/index.md

 We generally have alternating group meetings once every two weeks and group lunch once a month.
 Everyone can discuss their progress, problems, and goals during the group meetings and more informally during group lunch.
-Group meetings can beomce journal club etc as the group wishes.
+Group meetings can become journal club etc as the group wishes.
 These typically last 1-1.5 hrs.
 When we have new people or guests, be prepared to give your 5-minute introduction on who you are and what project you are working on.